Mawddwy Railway: Revival and Cambrian takeover: 1909 – 1918

 The local community, led by David Davies, grandson of industrialist David Davies and local MP, called a series of meetings with the aim of reviving the railway.
-He proposed forming a new company to revive it as a light railway.
-In 1910 a Light Railway Order was granted, permitting the railway company to construct a "new" light railway on the disused trackbed.
-Davies negotiated an agreement with the Cambrian Railways that would keep the railway in the nominal control of the Mawddwy Railway company, but the Cambrian would fund the rebuilding of the railway, run all services, and keep the majority of the revenue.
+He proposed forming a new company to revive it as a light railway. the Mawddwy Railway (Light Railway) Order 1910 (Cd.
+5143) was granted, permitting the railway company to construct a "new" light railway on the disused trackbed.
+Davies negotiated an agreement with the Cambrian Railways that would keep the railway in the nominal control of the Mawddwy Railway Company, but the Cambrian would fund the rebuilding of the railway, run all services, and keep the majority of the revenue.

 Reconstruction commenced immediately under the direction of G. C. MacDonald, the Engineer of the Cambrian Railways.
 The track was relaid in heavier rail and several bridges were rebuilt or strengthened.
 On 29 July 1911 the railway reopened under the chairmanship of David Davies, with trains operated by the Cambrian Railways using its own rolling stock.
 The rolling stock of the old Mawddwy Railway was either scrapped, or repaired for use elsewhere on the Cambrian system.